richellethorpe/HairSalonApp/README.md

 ## Setup/Installation Requirements

 **DATABASE**
-- Install and configure MySQL using these [instructions] (https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql).
+- Install and configure MySQL using these [instructions](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-and-configuring-mysql).
 - Install [MySQL Workbench](https://www.mysql.com/products/workbench/) on your computer if it isn't already.
 -Open MySQL Workbench and click on "MySQL Connections" -Click on management, select Data Import/Restore.
 Under import options, select "Import from Self-Contained File" and select the path richelle_thorpe.sql.
 Name the Default Target Schema:richelle_thorpe.
 Navidgate to the Select Database Objects to Import section and select "Dump Structure Only"